 To elaborate a little bit.
-For an event to happen something must have sent it.
+For an event to happen something must have requested it.
 Therefor there has to be at least one producer.
-In the LCC world it is possible for many different Producers to create the same event.
+In the LCC world it is possible for many different Producers to create the same event or request.
 For example you might want to have turnout control buttons track side and on a remote panel.
 Thus the statement that every Event has one or more producers.

 For consumers the picture is a bit different.
 There is nothing in the specification that says any device has to respond to an Event.
 You may have built a panel for a passing siding that doesn't yet exist.
-If you press its turnout control button an Event message gets sent out. (producer) However there is nothing to respond. (consumer) Later you might add a turnout controller and a computer based CTC machine and have several consumers for that Event.
+If you press its turnout control button an Event or request message gets sent out. (producer) However there is nothing to respond. (consumer) Later you might add a turnout controller and a computer based CTC machine and have several consumers that can respond to that Event.
 Thus the statement that every Event has zero or more consumers.